Theatre and Communication Arts

 Total Course fees: $40.00

-Prerequisites: THTR 185L required co-requisite.
+Corequisites: THTR 185L required co-requisite

 Typically offered: Spring Semester, Annually